Yakima War: Battle of White River

 Army Captain Maurice Maloney, in command of a reinforced company of 243 men, had previously been sent east to cross the Naches Pass and enter the Yakama homeland from the rear.
 Finding the pass blocked with snow he began returning west in the days following the raid on the White River settlements.
 On November 2, 1855 Leschi's men were spotted by the vanguard of Maloney's returning column, and fell back to the right bank of the White River.

 Tyee Dick, pictured here later in life, was one of Leschi's soldiers at the Battle of White River.
 After the war he would rise to the chiefdom of the Puyallup.

 On November 3 Maloney ordered a force of 100 men under Lt.
 William Slaughter to cross the White River and engage Leschi's forces.
 Attempts to ford the river, however, were stopped by the fire of Indian sharpshooters.
 One American soldier was killed in a back-and-forth exchange of gunfire.
 Accounts of Indian fatalities range from one (reported by a Puyallup Indian, Tyee Dick, after the end of the war) to 30 (claimed in Slaughter's official report), though the lower number may be more credible (one veteran of the battle, Daniel Mounts, would later be appointed Indian agent to the Nisqually and heard Tyee Dick's casualty numbers confirmed by Nisqually).
-At four o'clock, when it was becoming too dark for the Americans to cross the White River, Leschi's men fell back three miles to their camp on the banks of the Green River, jubilant at having successfully prevented the American crossing (Tyee Dick would later describe the battle as hi-ue he-he, hi-ue he-he - "lots and lots of fun").
+At four o'clock, when it was becoming too dark for the Americans to cross the White River, Leschi's men fell back three miles to their camp on the banks of the Green River, jubilant at having successfully prevented the American crossing (Tyee Dick would later describe the battle as hi-ue he-he, hi-ue he-he - "lots and lots of fun" in Chinook Jargon).

 The next morning Maloney advanced with 150 men across the White River and attempted to engage Leschi at his camp at the Green River, but poor terrain made the advance untenable and he quickly called off the attack.
 Another skirmish on November 5 resulted in five American fatalities, but no Indian deaths.
 Unable to make any headway, Maloney began his withdrawal from the area on November 7, arriving at Fort Steilacoom two days later.